Silex/docker.el/README.md

 | <kbd>></kbd>       | Enlarge column       |
 | <kbd>C-c C-e</kbd> | Export to csv        |

-Then select an action and follow the popup instructions.
+Then select an action and follow the instructions.

 ## Supported commands